The priority enrollment period for the 2019 - 2020 school year will begin on October 15, 2018 and end on January 15, 2019.

 The Agriscience Magnet Program (AMP) on the James Madison High School Campus is available to high school students in the North East Independent School District who have an interest in studying the many facets of agriculture science and participating in the FFA youth leadership organization.

-The priority enrollment period for the 2017 - 2018 school year is from October 17, 2016 through January 15, 2017 for current 8th graders that reside within the North East ISD.
-Interested students may submit an enrollment after January 15, 2017 but will only be considered for enrollment as space is available.
+The priority enrollment period for the 2019 - 2020 school year is from October 15, 2018 through January 15, 2019 for current 8th graders that reside within the North East ISD.
+Interested students may submit an application after January 15, 2019 but will only be considered for enrollment as space is available.

 The AMP may accept a limited number of enrollments from current 9th or 10th graders by way of transfer from other high schools in North East ISD for the 2019-2020 school year, dependent upon availability of space.

 The AMP employs a performance-based enrollment process that evaluates students on five criteria in accordance with the North East ISD Magnet Program policy.
 Those criteria are: